 By Lisa Shroyer

 This knitted glove pattern is perfect for every level of knitter, from more advanced to the most beginner.
 The simple knit pattern is easy to follow, knits up quickly and includes short row shaping that is easy to follow.
 These short rows help to make the subtle hourglass shape for a pair of fingerless gloves that fit like a dream.
 When you download this short row knitting pattern today, you also get six others to enjoy.
-Browse the entire free eBook collection and download your glove patterns.
+Grab your free glove knitting patterns now!

 Sock Knitting Pattern: On-Your-Toes Socks

 By Ann Budd

 One of our most popular sock patterns, this toe-up pattern has become our go-to design for sock knitters with all levels of experience.
 You’ll practice knitting short rows in the heel, which is common to see in sock patterns.
 Plus, along with this pattern you’ll get six other wonderful socks to explore and enjoy.
 Grab your free sock knitting patterns now!

 If you’ve not found a scarf pattern that holds your attention, or is actually fun to knit, then you haven’t checked out this design.
 Using super soft merino and short rows, this wedge shape scarf curls and spirals as you knit.
 When you download this short row knitting scarf pattern today you also get six others to enjoy.
 Grab your free scarf knitting patterns now!